syahdeini/nietzsche/README.md

 ### /refresh_data

 this endpoint will refresh the data
-(because feature of clv is calculated only once, and then save to memory insinde a variable) This end point will be called by scheduller
+(because the compiled data for calculating clv only load and calculate once, then the data is saved into variable (memory)) This end point will be called by scheduller